Miejski Stadion Piłkarski Raków: History

 The Social Committee for Stadium Construction was established in 1951 on the initiative of Eng.
 Marian Zdunkiewicz.
-The facility was opened on July 22, 1955.
+The facility was opened on 22 July 1955.
 In addition to the football field, a running track and an athletics hill were built.
 The capacity of the facility was approximately 8,000 people.
 The owner of the stadium was Huta Częstochowa.
+After 1985, an announcer's tower and a training ground were built to the east of the stadium.
 In 2003, the steelworks handed it over to the city.

-After 1985, an announcer's tower and a training ground were built to the east of the stadium.

-After the promotion of the Raków team to the I liga in the 2016/17 season, the stadium was adapted to league requirements by roofing 588 seats, repairing damaged stands, replacing the seats, as well as installing artificial lighting of the field.
+After the promotion of the Raków team to the I liga in the 2016–17 season, the stadium was adapted to league requirements by roofing 588 seats, repairing damaged stands, replacing the seats, as well as installing artificial lighting of the field.
 In addition, training pitches with back-up facilities were created.
 In February 2019, the capacity was increased to 4,200 seats.

-Along with the promotion of Raków to Ekstraklasa in the 2018/2019 season, it was necessary to modernize the stadium in order to adapt it to the licensing requirements.
-In the years 2020-2021, the stands with 5500 seats were built, the turf heating system was installed and the facilities were rebuilt.
+Along with the promotion of Raków to Ekstraklasa in the 2018–19 season, it was necessary to modernize the stadium in order to adapt it to the licensing requirements.
+In the years 2020–21, the stands with 5,500 seats were built, the turf heating system was installed and the facilities were rebuilt.
 The value of the investment is over PLN 17 million.

+Naming rights

+On 9 May 2025, the stadium naming rights were acquired by zondacrypto, a cryptocurrency exchange and Raków's strategic partner, changing the venue's official name to zondacrypto Arena until the end of the 2027–28 season.